 Pickleball - The Sport

 Pickleball players are among the most diverse of any sport, including folks within a wide range of age and skill.
 Many tournaments see the largest number of players in the 50+ brackets.
 However, pickleball is far from being a seniors-only sport.
 Top players of all ages are well conditioned athletes, with competition demanding excellent skill levels, conditioning and training.
 For a taste of pro-level action, check out some women's and men's matches on YouTube.
-Names like Ben Johns, Kyle Yates, Tyson McGuffin, and Riley Newman are a few of the top men's group.
-While, Simone Jardim, Irina Tereschenko, Lucy Kovalova, Sarah Ansboury, and Lindsey Newman are a few of the amazingly talented women pros.
+Names like Ben Johns, JW Johnson, Zane Navratil, Dekel Bar, Tyson McGuffin, and Riley Newman are a few of the top men's group.
+While, Anna Leigh Waters, Irina Tereschenko, Lucy Kovalova, Corrine Carr, and Catherine Parenteau are a few of the amazingly talented women pros.
 In pro competition, as in rec play, we find players of all ages.
-Considered to be the best senior player in the world and friend of RMP, at 50+ Scott Moore is a 20x National Champion and continues to show his unparalleled skill on the court.
+Considered to be one of the best senior players in the world and friend of RMP, at 50+ Scott Moore is a 20x National Champion and continues to show his unparalleled skill on the court.
 For the majority of players, pickleball represents a fun, challenging and competitive means of providing great exercise and socializing.
 As skills and conditioning improve, often the competitive drive emerges in many players as they strive for higher rankings and a tournament medal or two.
 The satisfaction of such accomplishment, especially at the higher age levels, is something not often available in most other sports.
 It's an awesome feeling at any age.

 Following some basic instructions and review of the rules, most anyone can begin playing, enjoying, and becoming addicted to pickleball.

 The 2022 Margaritaville Nationals tournament in Indian Wells, California featured over 2200 players from 47 states and 18 countries.